supabase/supautils/README.md

 [![Coverage Status](https://coveralls.io/repos/github/supabase/supautils/badge.svg?branch=master)](https://coveralls.io/github/supabase/supautils?branch=master)

-Supautils is an extension that secures a PostgreSQL cluster on a cloud environment.
-It's controlled through settings, it doesn't require database tables or functions.
+Supautils is an extension that secures PostgreSQL on a cloud environment, where SUPERUSER cannot be granted to users.

+It's completely controlled through settings, it doesn't require database objects (tables, functions or security labels).
+So it can be configured cluster-wide entirely in `postgresql.conf`.

 Tested to work on PostgreSQL 13, 14, 15, 16 and 17.